Michael Denny: Naval career

 After the war Denny became Assistant Chief of Naval Personnel and Director of Personal Services and then, from 1947, Flag Officer (Destroyers) for the Mediterranean Fleet.
 In 1949 he became Third Sea Lord and Controller of the Navy and in 1954 he was made Commander-in-Chief, Home Fleet and Commander-in-Chief, Eastern Atlantic.
 He was appointed Chairman of the British Joint Services Mission to Washington, D.C., and UK Representative on the NATO Standing Group in 1956.
-He retired in 1959.
+He retired in July 1959.

 In retirement Denny became a Director of Cammell Laird.

 Family

 In 1923 Denny married Sara Annie Esme Welman.